Brian Sergent: Background

-Sergent’s film credits include Peter Jackson’s Meet the Feebles, Braindead and Lord of the Rings, Absent Without Leave, Via Satellite, the lead role as Marty in The Shirt and Jonah in Eagle vs. Shark.
+Sergent's film credits include Peter Jackson's Meet the Feebles, Braindead and Lord of the Rings, Absent Without Leave, Via Satellite, the lead role as Marty in The Shirt and Jonah in Eagle vs. Shark.Also, Slow West, with Michael Fassbender, Ben Mendelson and Kodi Scot-MCfee.

 Radio listeners are quite familiar with Sergent's reading of short stories, novels and radio plays on Radio New Zealand where he is still actively involved.

 Sergent has won multiple Chapman Tripp Theatre Awards for acting and writing.
 In 1992 he won Male Actor of the Year for his performances as Lenny in The Homecoming at the Circa Theatre and Alfredo Traps in A Dangerous Game at the BATS Theatre.
 In 1994, he won Best Male Actor in a Supporting Role for his performance of Gary Peter Lefkowitz in I Hate Hamlet at the Circa.
-In 2004, he won the award for Outstanding New Playwright of the Year for his play The Love of Humankind.
+In 2004, Prior to the opening of his first play, the New Zealand Listener described Sergent as New Zealand's greatest comic actor He won the award for Outstanding New Playwright of the Year for his play The Love of Humankind.
+In 2008 Radio New Zealand broadcast for the first of many times, Sergent's first radio play, Madness You Can Trust.

 After taking a break from the show for nearly three years, Sergent returned to Outrageous Fortune as Eric in the second to last episode of the fifth season.

+Sergent has been a stand-up Comedian and sketch writer since his debut in 1979.